microsoft/sarif-tutorials/README.md

 so you don't to read everything.
 Just read the introductory material, then pick and choose the additional topics that interest you.

+## Sample files

+You can find the sample files displayed in the tutorials under the `samples` directory.
+They are all valid SARIF file unless I say otherwise.

 ## Links to the specification

-At times, after providing a simple explanation of a feature, the tutorials will link to a numbered section of the specification for more detailed information or descriptions of advanced scenarios.
+At times, the tutorials link to a section of the SARIF specification for more detailed information or descriptions of advanced scenarios.
 These links look like this: [§3.13: sarifLog object](https://docs.oasis-open.org/sarif/sarif/v2.1.0/cs01/sarif-v2.1.0-cs01.html#_Toc16012434) and they point into the